 Food waste

-We are introducing food waste recycling facilities to flat blocks where there is space in the bin store or bin area.
-This is happening during 2022 and 2023 following successful trials since 2018.
-Flats with the new food waste recycling service are able to recycle all their food waste including:
+We are continuing to introduce food waste recycling facilities to flat blocks where there is space in the bin store or bin area.

 • fruit and veg